150-5017

-Smithfield was the home of William Preston (1729-1783), surveyor, member of the House of Burgesses, and officer during the Revolutionary War, who was instrumental in opening up much of the region to settlement.
-His L-shaped frame residence, built in the mid-1770s, is an expression of architectural sophistication on the edge of the late-18th-century back country.
-Similar in design to a prosperous Tidewater Virginia plantation house, Smithfield has the generous scale and careful detailing typical of the colonial Virginia idiom, even boasting a stylish Chinese lattice stair railing.
-Preston’s son James Patton Preston and a grandson, John Buchanan Floyd, both of whom served as governors of Virginia, were born at Smithfield Plantation.
-The house was acquired by the Association for the Preservation of Virginia Antiquities (now Preservation Virginia) in 1959 and subsequently restored.
+Historic Smithfield, in the Montgomery County town of Blacksburg, was the home of William Preston (1729-1783), surveyor, member of the House of Burgesses, and officer during the American Revolutionary War, who was instrumental in opening up much of the region to settlement.
+His L-shaped frame residence, built in the mid-1770s on a sprawling plantation, is an expression of architectural sophistication on the edge of the late-18th-century back country.
+Similar in design to prosperous Tidewater Virginia plantation houses, Smithfield has the generous scale and careful detailing typical of the colonial Virginia idiom, even boasting a stylish Chinese lattice stair railing.
+Preston’s son, James Patton Preston, and a grandson, John Buchanan Floyd, both of whom served as governors of Virginia, were born at Smithfield Plantation.
+The house was acquired by the Association for the Preservation of Virginia Antiquities (APVA) in 1959 and subsequently restored.
 It was opened to the public as a museum of the Preston family and their role in the life of early Southwest Virginia.
+In 2014, the Smithfield property transferred from the ownership of Preservation Virginia (previously the APVA) to the nonprofit organization known as Smithfield-Preston Foundation.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.